Mercedes-Benz B-Class (W246): Exterior

 The exterior design incorporates the design of a tall-roof hatchback and a compact minivan.
 Compared to its predecessor, the W246 is 90 mm longer, 8 mm wider, and is 46 mm lower, while its wheel base has shortened by 80 mm.
 The W246 is also one of the first to use Mercedes’ new design cue, which was introduced in later models such as the W222 S-Class, X156 GLA, and the W205 C-Class.
 The B-Class retains its basic body style, however gains a more upright pose, and is significantly less curvier, especially at the rear.
 The basic head and tail lamps are still on the B-Class, however, the B-Class W246 is available with LEDs, and the daytime running lights and indicators gain a switchback effect.
-The W246 has a drag coefficient figure of 0.26 Cd, down from of the 0.31 figure of the previous model.
+The W246 has a drag coefficient figure of 0.26 Cd, down from the 0.31 figure of the previous model.
 The W246 features a larger grille, as well its centre of gravity being lowered by 20 mm.
 The W246's lights were also inspired by those of the C218 CLS.